Potential Viva Questions

 Narrative CV Example - STEM

 This is a fictitious narrative CV created to demonstrate the OCAR structure in response to an equally fictitious funding call.
-It’s designed to help you understand how the framework works, not to provide a template to copy.
+It’s designed to help you understand how the R4RI format works, not to provide a template to copy.
 Any resemblance to real research is coincidental.
 Use this example for understanding the approach, then make it your own.
 Click the arrows for commentary on how the OCAR framework was applied in each section. ...

 Writing a Team Narrative CV